DimaBond174/cache_multi_thread/README.md

 Graphs of the results of multi-threaded testing cite [here at the end of the WiKi page](https://github.com/DimaBond174/cache_multi_thread/wiki/3.-Development-of-caching-algorithms).

+The graphs are aligned on the level of the first data block work time - the processing time for the 10*  data block  is divided by 10 times, the processing time for the 100* data block is divided by 100 times and so on.
+If the graph remains parallel to the earth, this means O (n) time complexity.

 ---
   Copyright (c) Dmitriy Bondarenko